catamphetamine/webpack-isomorphic-tools/README.md

 var webpack_configuration = require('./webpack.config.js')
 var Webpack_isomorphic_tools = require('webpack-isomorphic-tools')

-// the global variable will be used in express middleware global.webpack_isomorphic_tools = new Webpack_isomorphic_tools(webpack_configuration, require('./webpack-isomorphic-tools'))
+// this global variable will be used later in express middleware global.webpack_isomorphic_tools = new Webpack_isomorphic_tools(require('./webpack-isomorphic-tools'))
-// registers Node.js require() hooks for your assets .register()
-// waits for webpack-isomorphic-tools to finish all the preparations needed .ready(function()
+// enter development mode if needed
+// (for example, based on a Webpack DefinePlugin variable) .development(_development_)
+// initializes a server-side instance of webpack-isomorphic-tools
+// (the first parameter is the base path for your project) .server(webpack_configuration.context, function()
 {
   // webpack-isomorphic-tools is all set now.
   // here goes all your web application code: